 a.
 Create a Safe and Supportive Environment: Establish an open and non-judgmental atmosphere where participants feel comfortable sharing their thoughts and emotions.
 Encourage active listening and respect for diverse perspectives.

 b.
-Encourage Reflection: Begin by asking open-ended questions that prompt participants to reflect on their experiences, actions, and observations.
-Encourage them to think deeply and express their thoughts and feelings.
+Encourage Reflection: Ask open-ended questions that prompt participants to reflect on their experiences, actions, and observations.
+Please encourage them to think deeply and express their thoughts and feelings.

 c.
-Discuss the Learning Process: Encourage participants to analyze the activity and connect it to relevant theoretical concepts or real-life situations.
-Ask them to identify the skills they employed, challenges they faced, and lessons they learned.
+Discuss the Learning Process: Encourage participants to analyze and connect the activity to relevant theoretical concepts or real-life situations.
+Ask them to identify the skills they employed, the challenges they faced, and the lessons they learned.

 d.
 Facilitate Dialogue: Engage participants in a group discussion where they can exchange ideas, provide feedback, and learn from each other’s experiences.
 Encourage active participation and ensure that everyone has an opportunity to contribute.

 e.
-Extract Key Insights: Summarize the main themes, insights, and lessons that emerged from the discussion.
-Help participants distill the key takeaways and relate them to their personal and professional development.
+Extract Key Insights: Summarize the discussion’s main themes, insights, and lessons.
+Help participants distil the key takeaways and relate them to their personal and professional development.

 f.
 Relate to Future Application: Guide participants in applying their newfound knowledge and skills to real-world scenarios.
 Discuss how they can transfer their learning to their academic, professional, or personal lives.